Ways to Boost up Emotional Resilience in the Workplace

 A perfect work-life is a myth.
 Stress is a magical word that defines everyone’s professional life.

 Even if they are doing what they love - obstacles and challenges are bound to appear along the way of work.
 And, these setbacks may test the patience of even the most cheerful employees.
 But it is pretty normal.
 Here is where emotional resilience plays a significant role.

 With such highly demanding work cultures and short deadlines, stress will remain, every second, every minute, every hour of the day.
 There is no running away from it.

 When workers are under stress- they get distracted, demotivated, and this declines productivity.
 Work-life stress is much likely to affect personal and social lives- one always accompanies the other.

 And, since the nature of contemporary work life is not going to change anytime soon, we may as well adapt ourselves and fight through it.

-To do that, we have to start building our emotional resilience skills, and these get stronger with use.
+To do that, we have to start building our emotional resilience skills, which get stronger with use.

 What is Emotional Resilience?

 The ability to cope with work crises and stress is what we call emotional resilience.
-When your brain chants “Keep calm and Carry On”- that implies you are strong on resilience.
+When your brain chants “Keep calm and Carry On,”- that implies you are firm on resilience.

 Managing people at the office can often get involved in some sort of mishap in the form of misunderstanding or criticism.
 And at times, receiving personal criticism can make one anxious.
 All these factors take a toll on your mental health.

 To deal with this kind of situation, one has to build a high resilience; as they say, the higher the resilience, the calmer one gets.
 It teaches how to bounce back during tough times.

-Being emotionally resilient gives you the capacity to handle stressful situations and navigate your life effectively.
+Being emotionally resilient enables you to handle stressful situations.
+And this further helps navigate your life effectively.
 Because at the end of the day, only you can control yourself.

-However, being resilient does not mean not failing but failing and still powering through the storm while taking care of one’s good functional capacities.
+However, being resilient does not mean not failing.
+Instead, it implies failing and still powering through the storm while taking care of one’s good functional capacities.
 If you don’t feel challenged severely, you will not have the urge to activate resilience.